Cyren-debug/xtottel-core-servers/CONTRIBUTING.md

 ## Thank You!

-Your contributions are highly valued, and we appreciate your help in improving **Xtottel Core Servers**!
+Your contributions are highly valued, and we appreciate your help in improving **Sendexa Servers**!